GeekLaunch/geeklaunch.github.io/content/blog/smart-contract-security-near.md

 The promise result is accepted as an argument to the callback using `#[callback_result]`.
 Another decorator&mdash;`#[callback_unwrap]`&mdash;also exists, but it does not give the developer as much control over how failure cases are handled.
 Again, a context-dependent decision.

+#### Trusting implementations

+Just because a contract is deployed on chain doesn't mean that it is implemented properly or that it is guaranteed to follow any sort of standard.
+In fact, many contracts may _look_ like they implement a certain standard, only for the implementation to have unexpected quirks or be flat-out wrong.
+This can be accidental or intentional&mdash;even malicious!

+Don't assume that a contract implements a standard correctly simply by virtue of its appearance.

 #### Race conditions

 While reentrancy is less of an issue on NEAR (or, arguably, even impossible) because of the asynchronous execution model, it exchanges one problem for another: asynchronous transactions have to deal with race conditions.